A Freight Broker Start-Up Guide

 $149 is a very small price to pay to learn exactly where to go and what to do to get started.
 After you order, you’ll be given the opportunity to get the actual materials and handouts for the “How to” experience at a fraction of the cost of either my live or telephone and online training.

 Order NOW.
 Take advantage of this outstanding offer.
-You’ll have instant access!
+You’ll have your materials promptly after placing your order.

 I know some of you reading this are VERY passionate about becoming a freight broker.
 I know this because every week I get emails and phone calls as you tell me this.